Thayjes/Finding_Lane_Lines/writeup_template.md

 2. I then used the Gaussian Blur function to remove noise in the grayscale image.
 This smoothens the variation in intensity throughout the image.
 The blurred image is displayed below
 ![Blurred][image2]

 3. I then used the in built Canny function to identify the edges in the image.
-This involved experimenting with two values are a lower threshold and a higher threshold to determine which pixels are truly edges.
+This involved experimenting with two parameters namely a lower threshold and a higher threshold to determine which pixels are truly edges.
 Finally I was able to obtain an image of the edges (which is a binary image with edged pixels = 255 and non-edge pixels = 0) as shown below :

 ![Edged][image3]

+4. The next step was to define a region of interest by identifying the vertices of a quadrilateral which best encompassed the two lanes.
+Using the following vertices : {[150, image.shape[0]],[420, 330],[500 , 320],[900, image.shape[0]]}, I was able to get the following image:

+![Masked Image][image4]

+5.

 ### 2. Identify potential shortcomings with your current pipeline